 The massive size and rural nature of these parks can leave potential travelers confused – so we’ve put together this guide on the best areas to stay in Utah to visit national parks.
 Read on to see where you might want to stay to visit each of them, how to plan your trip to be as efficient as possible, and which Utah hotels travelers love most for this type of trip.

-TL;DR Our Favorite Accommodation in Utah to Visit National Parks
+TL;DR Best Places to Stay in Utah to Visit National Parks

 - Best Luxury Hotel in Utah for National Parks – Cliffrose Springdale, Curio Collection by Hilton